roboflow/roboflow-python/CONTRIBUTING.md

 If you want to extend our Python library or if you find a bug, please open a PR!

-Also be sure to test your code the `unittest` command at the `/root` level directory.
+Also be sure to test your code with the `unittest` command at the `/root` level directory.

 ### Devcontainer